-Star Wars Rebels: Weekend’s episode calls Season 4 into Question
+‘Star Wars Rebels’: Weekend’s Episode Calls Season 4 Into Question

 Tune in to see how the crew of the Ghost handles this situation, especially considering their recent team shakeup!

-[Featured Image via Lucasfilm Animation]
+[Featured Image by Lucasfilm Animation]